Shadowysn/GMOD_SCGG_Fixed/README.md

 * No more insta-killing things with higher-than-125 health.
 Instead it damages them for 125 health.
 * Pick up weapons! :)
+* Weapon will use the entity for it's dropped state.
+Glow effects!
 * Collision group will be stored.
 (In a nutshell, it means that a non-collidable barrel will still be non collidable after dropping.)
 * Able to kill manhacks by punting them into a wall now.
 * Gravity gun pickup simulation.
 (Combine mines will now be friendly after you drop them, etc.)